HILLMAN CAR CLUB

 Got stuck while reassembling your Hillman, and need experienced advice?
 Collectively, the guys in the HillmanCars discussion group have done everything you can do to a car.

 Quite often, parts from "cousin" cars within the Rootes Group (Sunbeams, Singers etc.) will fit your Hillman.
 The chances are that somebody else has already tried what you're thinking of doing.
 Therefore, we don't mind a bit of discussion about those brands (or anything else which happens to fit).
 We also enjoy a comparative view of what the Rootes engineers made a bit different all those years ago.
-However, for detailed discussion about those other brands, you'll possibly get more detailed help from their respective discussion groups (see below).

 Here's how to subscribe to the HillmanCars group: